nitheeshkoushik/fetch-de/README.md

 ## Prerequesites
-- docker -- docker install guide
+- docker
 - docker-compose
-- pip install awscli-local
+- awscli-local
-- Psql - install
+- Psql

 ## How to run this project?